Certification

-A California Certified Medical Assistant (CCMA) is a medical assistant who meets the qualifications established by the California Certifying Board for Medical Assistants (CCBMA).
+A California Certified Medical Assistant (CCMA and CACMA) is a medical assistant who meets the qualifications established by the California Certifying Board for Medical Assistants (CCBMA).
 Entry-level medical assistants must pass a comprehensive, objective examination administered by CCBMA to become certified.
-Applicants must pass the basic examination and one specialty (either administrative or clinical).
-Taking a second specialty is optional.

-The CCBMA Applicant Handbook provides more information about the exam, testing process, policies and more.
+The CACMA Applicant Handbook provides more information about the exam, testing process, policies and more.

 Study Materials